Radical transparency

-Radical transparency is a phrase used across fields of governance, politics, software design and business to describe actions and approaches that radically increase the openness of organizational process and data.
+Radical transparency is a terminology used across fields of governance, politics, software design and business to describe actions and approaches that radically increase the openness of organizational process and data.
 Its usage was originally understood as an approach or act that uses abundant networked information to access previously confidential organizational process or outcome data.

 History and uses

 Modern usage of the term radical transparency coincided with increased public use of Information communications technologies including the Internet.
 Kevin Kelly argued in 1994 that, “in the network era, openness wins, central control is lost.”
 David Brin's writing on The Transparent Society re-imagined the societal consequences of radical transparency remixing Orwell's 1984.
 However, the explicit political argument for “radical transparency” was first made in a 2001 Foreign Affairs article on information and communication technology driving economic growth in developing regions.
 In 2006 Wired’s Chris Anderson blogged on the shift from secrecy to transparency blogging culture had made on corporate communications, and highlighted the next step as a shift to ‘radical transparency’ where the “whole product development process [is] laid bare, and opened to customer input.”
 By 2008 the term was being used to describe the WikiLeaks platform that radically decentralized the power, voices and visibility of governance knowledge that was previously secret.
+Ray Dalio at Bridgewater Associates wrote about the concept in his 2017 book, Principles.